dsmithnautel/DSA-Project-3/README.md

 Once running, the program will:

-Load movie ratings and data
+1. Load movie ratings and data
-Prompt the user to add their own movies with genres and ratings
+2. Prompt the user to add their own movies with genres and ratings

- - The user input should follow the format of the examples shown Generate and display recommendations using both a graph-based and hash table-based recommender Simulate re-ratings to show updated recommendations Export a DOT file visualization (if applicable in your code)
+   - The user input should follow the format of the examples shown when the program asks for input

+3. Generate and display recommendations using both a graph-based and hash table-based recommender
+4. Simulate re-ratings to show updated recommendations
+5. Export a DOT file visualization (if applicable in your code)